For Immediate Release

 Alabama Faith and Community Leaders Visit FERC and Capitol Hill, Urge Scrutiny of SSE4 Pipeline and Federal Budget Provisions

-WASHINGTON, D.C.
-(June 26, 2025) — As the Federal Energy Regulatory Commission (FERC) undergoes major political shakeups, frontline organizers from Alabama and national environmental justice advocates traveled to Washington, D.C., calling on the agency to protect communities and fully evaluate the impacts of the proposed South System Expansion 4 (SSE4) natural gas pipeline.
+WASHINGTON, D.C. – (June 26, 2025) Alabama-based faith leaders and frontline organizers traveled to Washington, D.C., to urge the agency to protect communities and thoroughly evaluate the impacts of the proposed South System Expansion 4 (SSE4) natural gas pipeline.

-SSE4 would connect to existing Southern Natural Gas and Elba Express infrastructure—pipelines that have already raised alarms among residents.
-Community leaders say the project threatens to raise utility costs, degrade local ecosystems, and offer no tangible benefits to the communities bearing the brunt of its risks.
+The SSE4 pipeline is being proposed by Kinder Morgan subsidiaries, Southern Natural Gas Company, L.L.C. and Elba Express Company, L.L.C., and would include 14 new noncontiguous pipeline routes that would span approximately 279 miles across Georgia, Alabama, and Mississippi.
+The pipelines will connect to existing Southern Natural Gas and Elba Express infrastructure that has already raised alarms among residents and environmental advocates.
+Community leaders warn that the project could increase utility costs, degrade local ecosystems, and provide no tangible benefits to the communities that would bear the brunt of its risks.

 “This project is not in the public interest,” said Kari Fulton, Senior Organizing Director at COGO.
-“It delivers no long-term resources to our communities, but it will leave behind lasting environmental and financial burdens.”
+“It delivers no long-term resources for communities, but it will leave behind lasting environmental and financial burdens.”

-A growing coalition of grassroots, legal, and environmental justice organizations stands in opposition to the project.
-These groups are working collaboratively to better understand the SSE4 process, inform affected residents, and resist regulatory rubber-stamping.
-Two respected Alabama faith leaders—Rev. Michael Malcom and Pastor Timothy Williams—are leading the delegation’s calls for regulatory and legislative action.
+A growing coalition of grassroots, legal, and environmental justice organizations is opposing the project.
+The group is working collaboratively to understand and watchdog the SSE4 permitting process, inform affected residents, and resist regulatory rubber-stamping.
+Rev. Michael Malcom and Pastor Timothy Williams are supporting the delegation’s calls for both regulatory and legislative accountability.

-Pastor Williams, whose community of Coffee County, Alabama, is already contending with the impacts of an existing Southern Natural Gas pipeline, hopes the visit will lead to increased scrutiny of natural gas permit applications at FERC.
-He and his daughter Melissa traveled to Washington to advocate for their town.
+Pastor Williams, whose community of Shiloh in Coffee County, Alabama, is already grappling with flooding caused by an existing natural gas pipeline, hopes the visit will prompt deeper scrutiny of natural gas permitting at FERC.
+He and his daughter, Melissa Williams, who serves as the Executive Assistant at Shiloh Community Center, traveled to Washington to advocate for their hometown.

 “Dr. Martin Luther King Jr. once said, ‘Injustice anywhere is a threat to justice everywhere,’” said Pastor Williams.
 “We advocate so that no one else has to live in the dangerous situation the Shiloh Community is experiencing.”

-Later, the delegation joined the In Our Voice Coalition and the Co-Chairs of the Congressional Black Caucus for the 2025 Black Reproductive Justice Policy Agenda Briefing.
-While there, they connected with Congresswoman Yvette Clarke to discuss SSE4 and the increasing environmental costs of expanding natural gas infrastructure for data center development.
-The Congresswoman committed to continuing the conversation and emphasized the need for broader community awareness around infrastructure permitting.
+Later, the group joined the In Our Voice Coalition and the Co-Chairs of the Congressional Black Caucus at the 2025 Black Reproductive Justice Policy Agenda Briefing.
+While there, they connected with U.S. Congressional Representative Yvette Clarke (D-NY9) to discuss SSE4 and the rising environmental costs associated with expanding natural gas infrastructure to support data center growth.
+Congresswoman Clarke serves as a Ranking Member of the Oversight and Investigations Subcommittee for the Energy & Commerce Committee and is committed to continuing the conversation.
+Rep. Clarke also emphasized the need for broader public awareness.

 - Southern Environmental Law Center